Business Migration Visa Program

 With this visa, you can carry out business and investment activity in Australia, stay in Australia for up to four years and three months, and apply for a permanent residency if certain requirements are met.

-You must be nominated by a State or Territory government agency before being invited to apply for this visa.
+Must be nominated by a State or Territory government agency before being invited to apply for this visa.
 The State or Territory government agency that nominates you must not withdraw their nomination after you apply, or we will be unable to grant you a visa.
 You must be undertaking, or proposing to undertake, a complying entrepreneur activity in Australia.
 You must have a genuine intention to continue this activity.
 This activity must not relate to residential real estate, labour hire, or purchase of an existing enterprise or a franchise in Australia.

 With this visa, you can carry out entrepreneurial activity in Australia, bring eligible members of your family with you, and apply for a permanent residency if certain requirements are met.
+Will not receive an invitation if you are aged 55 or older at the time of the invitation to apply for the visa.
+Meet character and health requirements.

 Business Innovation and Investment (Permanent)